How to Choose a Martial Arts School

 Kung Fu, Karate, Martial Arts, Self Defense, Kickboxing

-Some martial arts instructors are in business to get your money and could care less about your progress in the art they teach.
-To discover if this is the case, ask the instructor about his belt ranking system.
+Some martial arts instructors are in business to get your money and couldn't care less about your progress in the art they teach.
+To find out if this is the case, ask the instructor about his belt-ranking system.
 If he says you need to be proficient in a certain number of basic movements, forms, sparring, and self-defense techniques before he will promote you to a higher belt level, you are likely dealing with an honest teacher.

 If, on the other hand, the instructor tells you that you will receive a new belt every two months, be wary.
-You should never move up in rank until you are ready and qualified to do so.
-An excellent instructor does not push students to move up in rank merely to receive a belt testing fee.
+You should never move up in rank until you are ready and qualified.
+An excellent instructor does not push students to move up in rank merely to collect a belt-testing fee.

-That I put in Programs and Pricing because of this kind of goes hand-in-hand with that next topic, many schools will charge a lower fee per month and then make up the difference with testing fees.
+That I put in Programs and Pricing because this kind of goes hand in hand with the next topic: many schools will charge a lower monthly fee and then make up the difference with testing fees.
 Testing fees start small at the lower belts, usually around $30 to $35 per test.
 However, as you progress up the ladder, they raise the fees higher and higher.
 Many schools charge thousands of dollars to take a black belt test.

 Another area where they make up the difference is with uniforms and equipment.
-As you progress through the different levels, they require various equipment and different types of outfits.
-That adds to your total cost that you pay per month.
+As you progress through the different levels, you require various equipment and different types of outfits.
+That adds to your monthly total cost.
 For example, a school can charge you $100 per month, which you think is cheaper than the schools in the area.
 But once you add in testing fees, association fees, and extra equipment at each belt, you could be paying well over $200 a month.
 Keep your eyes open for this.

 Programs and Pricing

-The sticking point for a lot of schools is that some charge month-by-month without any commitment.
-That's fine, but there is not any commitment on their part or yours.
-To make progress in anything requires only 2 things: desire and commitment; if you have the desire then you must make some type of commitment.
+The sticking point for many schools is that some charge month-by-month with no commitment.
+That's fine, but there is no commitment on either your part or theirs.
+To make progress in anything requires only 2 things: desire and commitment; if you have the desire, then you must make some type of commitment.

 I would stay away from a month-to-month type of school.
-It is hard today for a martial arts business to pay the bills and rent without some type of financial arrangement with their members.
+It is hard today for a martial arts business to pay the bills and rent without some type of financial arrangement with its members.
 These schools go out of business quickly, leaving you trying to find another school.
-It sounds appealing in the beginning because maybe you can go for one month and pay and then take off a month and not pay.
+It sounds appealing at first because maybe you can go for one month and pay, then take a month off and not pay.
 However, as mentioned above, you will not make any progress at all and might as well not start a program.

-Rarely do martial arts schools advertise their price of instruction in the phone book or website.
-Prices could be determined monthly, over several months, or by how often you train each week.
-In some cases, the price is negotiable depending on how many people will be taking classes with you (family package deals, for example).
+Rarely do martial arts schools advertise their instruction prices in the phone book or on their website.
+Prices can be determined monthly, over several months, or based on how often you train each week.
+In some cases, the price is negotiable depending on how many people will be taking classes with you (e.g., family package deals).
 It is up to you to determine what you feel is a fair and manageable price for instruction.
 After some research, you will know who is asking too much.

 What to look for is a variety of options to join a school.
-As I said previously, most schools usually do 6 to 12-month agreements, but some might rope you into a longer-term like 36 months.
-Do not do these long term agreements in the beginning.
-If you need a shorter period to evaluate a school, then ask for a shorter term.
+As I said previously, most schools usually offer 6- to 12-month agreements, but some might rope you into a longer-term agreement, like 36 months.
+Do not enter into these long-term agreements at the beginning.
+If you need a shorter evaluation period, ask for a shorter term.
 I recommend at least try the program for at least 3 months.
 You might pay a little more, but if it isn't for you, you're not locked into a longer-term.

 A Trial Program

-The first step once you decide on a school is to take a Trial Course.
+The first step, once you decide on a school, is to take a Trial Course.
 Call or go online to make an appointment with the school for the Trial Course.
-Typically, many schools offer anywhere from a few lessons to several weeks.
+Typically, many schools offer anywhere from a few lessons to several weeks of instruction.
 If they do not have a trial course, then steer clear and look for another facility.
 That is just like buying a car.
-If you went to the car dealer and refused to let you take the car for a test drive, would you buy the vehicle?
+If you went to the car dealer and were refused a test drive, would you buy the vehicle?
 Probably not.
 Take the school for a test ride.

 Copyright © Rothrock's Kung Fu & Tai Chi.
 All Rights Reserved